Ottoline Leyser

-Dame Henrietta Miriam Ottoline Leyser (born 7 March 1965) is a British plant biologist and Regius Professor of Botany at the University of Cambridge who is on secondment as CEO of UK Research and Innovation (UKRI).
+Dame Henrietta Miriam Ottoline Leyser (born 7 March 1965) is a British plant biologist and Regius Professor of Botany at the University of Cambridge.
 From 2013 to 2020 she was the director of the Sainsbury Laboratory, Cambridge.
+From 2020 to 2025 she was CEO of UK Research and Innovation (UKRI).

 Education

 Leyser's birth was registered in Ploughley, Oxfordshire.
 She was educated at Wychwood School in Oxford and the University of Cambridge as an undergraduate student of Newnham College, where she received her Bachelor of Arts degree in Natural Sciences in 1986 followed by a PhD in Genetics in 1990 for research supervised by Ian Furner.

 Research and career

 Leyser's postdoctoral research at Indiana University preceded a lectureship at the University of York, where she worked from 1994 to 2010.
 She then took part in the formation of the independently funded Sainsbury Laboratory at Cambridge, and was that institute's director from 2013 to 2020.
 Leyser's research interests are in the genetics of plant development and the interaction of plant hormones with the environment.

 For a time around 2019, Leyser chaired the Centre for Science and Policy Management Committee at Cambridge.
 In 2020 she was appointed the Chief Executive of UK Research and Innovation, the body which directs government funding towards research and innovation.
 She was elected Regius Professor of Botany at Cambridge in the same year.